How much does it cost to build a new home?

 A spacious, single storey, 4 bedroom family home with double car accommodation and 2 living spaces can start at 240m2 in size and go up from there.

 A two storey home with the same number of rooms can usually be around 290m2, and increase from that point.
-(The Andersons home is 312m2 and includes a study/bed 5 and a study nook upstairs).

 (These size recommendations come from my own work – you may find designs that suit you that are smaller.
 Please review designs with furniture drawn in them so you can properly assess how well they’ll work!)